-The ASJLLC is a collaboration of: Ethnic Studies, Intercultural Student Services, Queer Studies, Women, Gender, and Sexuality Studies, College of Liberal Arts, School of Arts & Communications, and University Housing and Dining Services.
+The ASJLLC is a collaboration of: Ethnic Studies (ES), Diversity & Cultural Engagement, Queer Studies (QS), Women, Gender, and Sexuality Studies (WGSS), College of Liberal Arts, School of Arts & Communications, and University Housing and Dining Services.

 Benefits of the Arts + Social Justice LLC

 - Receive academic course credit

 - Opportunities to express yourself through art

 - Increase your skills as a change agent